Harro Schulze-Boysen: AGIS leaflets

 In December 1941 or January 1942 (sources vary), the Schulze-Boysens met psychoanalyst John Rittmeister and his wife Eva.
-Rittmeister was happy to hear from the reports that informed him of the German military setback on the Eastern Front and convinced Schulze-Boyse that the reports should be shared with the German people, which would destroy the myth of German propaganda.
+Rittmeister was happy to hear from the reports that informed him of the German military setback on the Eastern Front and convinced Schulze-Boysen that the reports should be shared with the German people, which would destroy the myth of German propaganda.
 However, Rittmeister did not share the activist politics of Schulze-Boysen, nor did he know about his espionage activities.
 The AGIS leaflet was created, named in reference to the Spartan King Agis IV, who fought against corruption.
-Rittmeister, Schulze-Boysen and Küchenmeister wrote them with titles like The becoming of the Nazi movement, Call for opposition, Freedom and violence and Appeal to All Callings and Organisations to resist the government.
+Rittmeister, Schulze-Boysen, Heinz Strelow, and Küchenmeister among others wrote them with titles like The becoming of the Nazi movement, Call for opposition, Freedom and violence and Appeal to All Callings and Organisations to resist the government.

 On 15 February 1942, Schulze-Boysen led the group to write the six-page pamphlet called Die Sorge Um Deutschlands Zukunft geht durch das Volk!
 (English: "The Concern for Germany's Future Goes Through the People!").
 Co-authored by Rittmeister, the master copy was arranged by the potter Cato Bontjes van Beek, a friend of Libertas, and the pamphlet was written up by Maria Terwiel on her typewriter.
-Once copy survives today.
+One copy survives today.
 The pamphlet posited the idea of active defeatism, which was a compromise between principled pacifism and practical political resistance.
 It stated the future for Germany lay in establishing a socialist state that would form alliances with the USSR and progressive forces in Europe.
 It also offered advice to the individual resistor: "do the opposite of what is asked of you".
 The group produced hundreds of pamphlets that were spread over Berlin, in phone boxes, and sent to selected addresses.
 Producing the leaflets required a small army of people and a complex approach to organisation to avoid being discovered.

 The Soviet Paradise exhibition

 In May 1942, the Nazis publicised propaganda as an exhibit known as The Soviet Paradise.
 Massive photo panels depicting Russian Slavs as subhuman beasts who lived in squalid conditions and pictures of firing squads shooting young children and others who were hung were shown at the exhibit.
 Greta Kuckhoff was horrified by the exhibition.
 The group decided to respond and created a number of stickers to paste onto walls.
 On 17 May 1942, Schulze Boysen stood guard on each of the 19 members, travelling over five Berlin neighbourhoods at different times to paste the stickers over the original exhibition posters.
-The Harnacks were dismayed at Schulze-Boysen's actions and decided not to participate in the exploit, believing it to be reckless and unnecessarily dangerous.
+The message read: